bowerhaus/BhWax/README.md

 [Wax](https://github.com/probablycorey/wax) is a Lua <-> Objective C bridge by [Corey Johnson](https://github.com/probablycorey).
 This module is a plugin for [Gideros SDK](http://giderosmobile.com) that allows Wax to be used in Gideros apps.
-I've chosen to call this [Hot Wax] or *BhWax*.
+I've chosen to call this [Hot Wax] or BhWax.
 Some small changes have to be made to Corey's original Wax code so you are required to pull down a modified repository for this from my GitHub, called [CoreyJohnsonWax](https://github.com/bowerhaus/CoreyJohnsonWax.git).